 Does ImageJ work on mobile devices such as Android?

 Not yet as an end-user application.
 But since Android is a Java-based platform, there is hope.
 One of the ImageJ2 project's central design goals was a better separation of concerns, which could make things like an Android version of ImageJ possible.
 In particular, the core components of ImageJ2 are militant in their avoidance of certain Java SE packages not present in the Android version of Java (which is based on Java ME), such as Java AWT.

 That said, ImageJ2 has not even been compile-tested yet using an Android SDK, so there are surely many problems which would need to be resolved.
 In the future, the ImageJ development team hopes to set up some continuous integration surrounding Android using the ImageJ Jenkins server.
-If you are interested in helping drive this effort forward, please write to the imagej-devel mailing list!
+If you are interested in helping drive this effort forward, please see the Android tag on the ImageJ forum!